lgmarin/lab-manager/README.md

 * Work with DataTables.js together with Flask
 * Work with GIT
 * Work with relational database (SQL)
-* Configure and user DB Migrations
+* Configure and use DB Migrations

 ## To-do

 - Deploy the final app
 - Implement Unity Testing
+- Implement Elasticsearch

 ## Dependencies